 Low-Risk Canadian Stock #2: Pembina Pipeline (PBA)

-Pembina pays the highest dividend of the group, 5.0%.
+Pembina pays a strong dividend, at 5.0%.
 But you’ve got to sit through some bumps if you hold this stock, given the ups and downs of oil prices.

 The company operates over 10,000 kilometers of pipeline across Alberta and British Columbia, moving both natural gas and other petroleum products across the country and into the U.S.

 As to the chart, it looks great, but bumpy.
-Over the past two years the stock has climbed from 27 to 37, and the current pullback to the stock’s 200-day moving average (now at 33) provides a decent entry point.
+Over the past four months the stock has climbed from 28 to a high of 37, and the current pullback to 36 provides a decent entry point with a breakout likely coming.

 Low-Risk Canadian Stock #3: Restaurant Brands (QSR)